cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     search of a possible correct key.
   - Showing a choice of the 50 plaintexts with the lowest entropy values.

-- The AES-Tool in version 2.5 checks is faster when handling large files.
+- The AES-Tool in version 2.5 is faster when handling large files.
+  The files extension AES is linked to this application during the installation process.

 - The educational program/game "Number Shark" in version 1.1.5 was corrected a little bit and the online help was enhanced.

-- SHA2 family (SHA-256, SHA-384, SHA-512) added for calculating the hash
+- SHA2 family (SHA-256, SHA-512) added for calculating the hash value of
-  value of a file
+  the shown document or of a file http://csrc.nist.gov/publications/fips/fips180-2/fips180-2.pdf
-  http://csrc.nist.gov/publications/fips/fips180-2/fips180-2.pdf

 - Improving of the password-quality-meter: In addition to the known PQM